gsudre/lab_notes/047-back_to_baseline_prediction.md

 * Try restricting only the first scan under 16, not the rest.
 * would .8 .2 split do better? (more data for training)
-* would it help if we made our regression targets more normal? log()? try on best, medium, and worst regression results
+* would it help if we made our regression targets more normal? log()? try on best, medium, and worst regression results... they're already quite normal!!!
 * try other domains individually
 * find new subjects to re-interview
 * try the classification with and without adding age and sex to the